Welcome to Katie's Purple Toes & Hair for Daddy Campaign !!!

 Rett Syndrome affects primarily females (there are rare cases of males with Rett Syndrome), and its symptoms are devastating.
 Imagine the symptoms of autism, cerebral palsy, epilepsy and anxiety disorder affecting one child who cannot speak… this is Rett Syndrome!

 But there is also great hope.
-With $49M invested to date in research to find a cure, 32 active research studies and several ongoing clinical trials, tremendous progress is being made.
+With over $50M invested to date in research to find a cure, 32 active research studies and several ongoing clinical trials, tremendous progress is being made.
 Rett Syndrome has been shown to be reversible in a lab setting with mice, and scientists have since been exploring many avenues to make this a reality for Lily and other girls and boys.

-Our daughter Lily (soon years old) was diagnosed with Rett Syndrome when she was 2 years old.
+Our daughter Lily, soon 24 years old was diagnosed with Rett Syndrome when she was 2 years old.
 We had just brought her from China and moved to Florida a year earlier.
 Most of our friends and support was in Georgia and we struggled when we were told our daughter would never talk or even have any expressive or receptive language; told that she had a high probablity of passing before she turned 10.
 Those were very difficult times for us but having an organization like Rettsydrome.org really helped us get through that rough period by educating and supporting us, and by simply letting us know that we were not alone!
 Rettsyndrome.org is contributing to research scientists around the world that have made incredible progress--first, in finding the cause of Rett Syndrome, and hopefully soon in developing a cure.

 We are certain that a cure will happen in Lily's lifetime, but not without the generous support of people like you.
 You can save her and thousands of other girls and boys around the world.